 Your French Bulldog should be drinking daily.
 If it doesn’t occur, there are a few things you can do to encourage your Frenchie to drink water:

 Clean water bowl: It’s worth making sure your Frenchie’s water bowl is clean.
-It’s an easy thing to do, but it could encourage them to start drinking again. |
+It’s easy to do, but it could encourage them to start drinking again. |

 Position: Even adjusting the location of the water bowl will often work. |